gradha/gradha.github.io/src/articles/11-sweet-python-trap.rst

 These problems with dynamic languages highlight again why unit testing is
 precious: the programming language is forcing **you** to be the compiler.
-Why are firms like Facebook **adding type information** to dynamic languages rather than writing a static analyzer tool to check these problems?
-Surely for such code it would be possible to detect field renames or the appropriate types?
+Why are firms like Facebook **adding type information** to a dynamic language rather than writing a static analyzer tool to solve these issues?
+Surely for such code it would be possible to detect field renames or infer the appropriate types?

 Look at the `Shed Skin experimetal Python to C++ compiler
 <https://code.google.com/p/shedskin/>`_.
 You read *"Oh, a typical speed up of